Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: PROBLEM FORMULATION

-\paragraph{Multitask learning.} In the multitask learning setting, the learner encounters data from multiple \textbf{tasks}, or distinct DGPs.
-More specifically, a \textbf{task} $\task$ is a first-order distribution from which data points are sampled.
+\paragraph{Multitask learning} In the multitask learning setting, the learner encounters data from multiple \textbf{tasks}, or distinct DGPs.
+A \textbf{task} $\task$ is a first-order distribution from which data points are sampled.
+We assume tasks themselves are samples from a second-order \textbf{task distribution} $\hyperdist \in \hyperdistvals$.